COVID-19 cases continue to climb ahead of World Games

 BIRMINGHAM, Ala.
-(WIAT) — Health leaders across Alabama said the number of COVID-19 cases we are seeing now may not be nearly as high as what is being reported statewide.
+(WIAT) — Health leaders across Alabama said the number of COVID-19 cases we are seeing now may be higher than what is being reported statewide.

 On Monday, the Alabama Department of Public Health reported 2,960 new infections since Friday with 229 people being treated for the virus at hospitals statewide.
 Officials said with more people taking at home COVID-19 tests, the number of positive cases we are seeing might be much higher because at-home tests are not reported to the state.